jennifertrin/OnboardNFTAlgorand/README.md

  ## The concept
 Users of Alogrand wallets will need to find other users who own each NFT in a predefined combination of primarily Algorand NFTs and 1-2 NFTs on other chains.
 Any group of Algo users and users on other chains who can confirm that they own the predfined combination will win prizes.

+Create NFTs to airdrop

+Partner with top ALGO products to airdrop these NFTs to all of the users + an additional 50,000 other active ALGO wallets

+Prepare several dozen of predfined combinations for the hunt and gather.